aditya-me13/aditya-me13.github.io/_pages/por.md

 * Developed and executed comprehensive marketing strategies to increase festival visibility and attendance, leveraging social media and creative design skills to attract a larger audience and participants.

 ---

+## Class Representative, Computer Science and Engineering
+IIT Gandhinagar, _August '24 - Current_.

+* Elected as the representative for the Computer Science Engineering department, showcasing strong leadership qualities.
+* Effectively communicated and represented the interests of a diverse batch of 70 students and acting as a comunication bridge between Student Body and Professors.

+---

 ## General Executive, PDC, Professional Development Council.
 IIT Gandhinagar, _May '24 - Current_.